danielneil/Smart-Worm-Habitat/README.md

 ## It sends alerts, too

 It will email you if any of monitored items go above or below declared thresholds.

+## And it can watch them ;)

+The infrared camera will takes a happy snap every 30 minutes.

+Ps.s they always go for the water melon first.